wska/AI-Route_Planning/README.md

 ### JSHOP2
+To install JSHOP2, visit https://github.com/mas-group/jshop2 and download the .zip file.
+Make sure that Java is installed fully on your computer.
+Unzip the JSHOP .zip file in any directory and set the classpath as follows:
+   $ export CLASSPATH=~'pwd'/jshop2-master/antlr.jar:~'pwd'/jshop2-master/bin.build/JSHOP2.jar:.

+Now move the following directories and files to your local jshop2-master/ directory:
+  - routeplanning_decoupled/
+  - routeplanning_decoupled/
+  - routeplanning_coupled/
+  - routeplanning_coupled/
+  - Makefile (overwrite the old Makefile)

+To compile all files, run the following command:
+   $ make c

 There are two implementations in JSHOP2: decoupled route planning and coupled route planning.
-The relevant code for the decoupled implementation can be found in the following two files:
-  - /jshop2-master/routeplanning_decoupled/problem
-  - /jshop2-master/routeplanning_decoupled/routeplanning

-The relevant code for the coupled implementation can be found in the following two files:
-  - /jshop2-master/routeplanning_coupled/problem
-  - /jshop2-master/routeplanning_coupled/routeplanning

-To run the code at your end:
-  1. $ export CLASSPATH=~'pwd'/jshop2-master/antlr.jar:~'pwd'/jshop2-master/bin.build/JSHOP2.jar:.

-  To compile all files
-  2. $ make c

-  To start the GUI/solver for the decoupled route-planning approach 3.1. $ make 1
+To start the GUI/solver for the decoupled route-planning approach, do:
+   $ make 1

-  To start the GUI/solver for the decoupled route-planning approach 3.2. $ make 2
+To start the GUI/solver for the decoupled route-planning approach, do:
+  3.2. $ make 2